 - I read four personal injury-related appellate opinions published last week that I think are worth reading:

 Thibodeaux v.
 Trahan: Like most personal injury lawyers, I have been hit with post-trial remitter motions from defense attorneys claiming that the jury’s verdict was unreasonably high.
-But no plaintiff’s lawyer is silly enough to file a post-trial motion for additur to raise the verdict because it is never going to work.
+But no plaintiff’s lawyer is silly enough to file a post-trial motion for additur to raise the verdict because it will never work.
 I think federal law prohibits additur in federal court jury awards.
 Someone forgot to tell the Plaintiff’s lawyer in this rear-end accident bus case in Louisiana who appealed the trial court’s failure to award future pain and suffering.
 The appellate court changed not only the comparative negligence allocation but also increased the plaintiff’s damages, finding that the trial court failed to award enough damages.

 Crazy, right?
 The facts were unique.
 This was a bench trial where the trial judge specifically found that the Plaintiff will need future surgery for her knee but did not award damages.
-Juries, I guess, get a pass on inconsistencies in their verdicts because it could be the result of compromise.
+Juries, I guess, get a pass on inconsistencies in their verdicts because it could result from compromise.
 But a trial judge deciding damages cannot form a compromise in her own mind and has to make an award consistent with the court’s findings.
 (Actually, I read this malpractice opinion that was decided last Thursday that makes a similar point.)

 Louisiana law allows the appellate court to increase the award to the lowest amount reasonably within the trier of fact’s discretion.
 I don’t think Maryland law prohibits additur but there is no recorded case in Maryland where the trial court increased a damage award.
 I don’t know why, if we have remitter we should have additur under Goose v.
 Gander.